Frida Escobedo: Education and career

-In 2003, with Alejandro Alarcón, she founded the "Perro Rojo" studio.
+In 2003, with Alejandro Alarcón, she founded the "[Perro Rojo]" studio.
 One of the most recognized works is "Casa Negra", which was designed in complete freedom by a person who wished to live surrounded by nature.
 Her first residential project was influenced by the function of a camera obscura, in the third instalment of a series of short movies about the Mexican architect.
 The block structure is mounted on four tubes and lifted above the earth, and the rooms are located inside this structure.
 The design was finished with a large window to create total visibility of the City of Mexico, evoking the sensation of being behind a large camera.

+In 2006, "Perro Rojo" was dissolved and Escobedo began her own architecture and design firm.
+She has designed under her own name from the firms inception to the current day.

 In 2010, her installation at the Museo Experimental el Eco featured moveable cement slabs intended to accommodate lectures and speakers.

 In 2013 she created a circular arena and in 2015 designed a series of mirrored complexes in the courtyard of the Victoria and Albert Museum.
 When creating, Escobedo illustrates her works within a general theme of time, but not in a historical context but rather in a social context.

 In 2018 Escobedo designed the Serpentine Pavilion for the London's Kensington Gardens.
 In her design she used materials and architectural styles from both Britain and Mexico in order to create a work that would capture the historical and cultural aspects of each country.
 The exhibit was open to the public from June 15 to October 7, 2018.
 The design of the Pavilion is an allusion to courtyards typically attached to houses in Mexico.
 The structure featured latticed walls of British made cement which allow both light and wind to pass through; the open, yet enclosed structure Escobedo designed is intended to create an illusion of secrecy.
 She also makes use of a small pool and a mirrored ceiling which creates a contrast between light and shadow that changes throughout the day as the sun moves angles, the shadows that shift resembles the passage of the day.

 In 2019, Escobedo designed a Mexican Pre-Columbian inspired bag for Salvatore Ferragamo S.p.A., using concrete block patterning inspired by her design of the Mar Tirreno 86 house in Mexico City.